Tutte Polynomials for Directed Graphs: Introduction

-In the present article, we define a new digraph invariant $B_D(q,y,z)$, which is a polynomial in three variables generalizing the Tutte polynomial to all digraphs $D$.
-Precisely, when the digraph $D$ corresponds to a graph, then $B_D(q,y,z)$ is \emph{equivalent} (that is, equal up to a change of variables), to the Tutte polynomial $T_D(x,y)$.
+In the present article, we define a new digraph invariant that we call the \emph{$B$-polynomial}.
+For any digraph $D$, this invariant is a polynomial in three variables denoted by $B_D(q,y,z)$.
+The $B$-polynomial generalizes the Tutte polynomial to all digraphs.
+Precisely, when the digraph $D$ corresponds to a graph, then $B_D(q,y,z)$ is \emph{equivalent} (that is, equal up to a change of variables) to the Tutte polynomial $T_D(x,y)$.
 In effect, the third variable $z$ becomes redundant in the case of graphs, but it is not for general digraphs.
-There are actually two additional relations between our digraph invariant and the Tutte polynomial.
-First, for any graph $G$, $T_G(x,y)$ is equivalent to the average of $B_D(q,y,z)$ over all digraphs obtained by orienting $G$.
+There are actually two additional relations between the $B$-polynomial invariant and the Tutte polynomial.
+First, for any graph $G$, $T_G(x,y)$ is equivalent to the average of $B_D(q,y,z)$ over all digraphs $D$ obtained by orienting $G$.
 Second, for any digraph $D$, $B_D(q,y,y)$ is equivalent to the Tutte polynomial $T_G(x,y)$ of the \emph{graph $G$ underlying $D$} (that is, the graph obtained by forgetting the direction of the arcs).
-All these properties make the $B$-polynomial a very legitimate generalization of the Tutte polynomial.
+These three properties make the $B$-polynomial a legitimate generalization of the Tutte polynomial.

 Without further ado, let us define the $B$-polynomial.
 For a digraph $D=(V,A)$, we define $B_D(q,y,z)$ as the unique polynomial in the variables $q,y,z$ such that for any positive integer~$q$,